 Upon further investigation, they discovered that eleven (11) IMF email accounts had fallen victim to the breach.
 With unwavering determination, the team took immediate action to secure the compromised accounts, preventing further unauthorized access.
 Fortunately, the investigation found no evidence of any additional compromise beyond these email accounts.

 Microsoft has confirmed that its corporate systems were breached by Russian hackers.
-The attackers employed a "password spray attack" to gain unauthorized access to emails and documents belonging to Microsoft's senior leadership, cybersecurity, and legal teams in November 2023.
+The attackers employed a “password spray attack” to gain unauthorised access to emails and documents belonging to Microsoft’s senior leadership, cybersecurity, and legal teams in November 2023.

 The attack was perpetrated by the hacking group TA4903 involve impersonating various US government agencies like the Department of Transportation, Department of Agriculture, and Small Business Administration.
-Their strategy entails sending PDF attachments containing QR codes resembling those of the spoofed organizations.
+Their strategy entails sending PDF attachments containing QR codes resembling those of the spoofed organisations.
 These QR codes redirect victims to phishing sites mirroring the genuine government portals, where they are prompted to input their credentials.

 To mitigate this threat, government agencies are advised to implement robust multi-layered security measures and provide cybersecurity training to employees.